The FME 2020.0 Platform has launched! Download it here.

 - Scan QR codes and barcodes as parameter values.

-- Geometry picker parameter: Allow users to select a point on a map as a parameter value.
+- Location picker parameter: Allow users to select a point on a map as a parameter value.

 - Implement authentication.